allbbae8/Final-assignment/README.md

 main.py # Main Python script (contains all tasks) README.md # Project description and guide

 This covers multiple small tasks that show data analysis skills.

+PYTHON part

 In order of the file:

 Task 3: Lists and Dictionaries
 1. Demonstrates how to use Python lists and dictionaries.
 2. Filters data using a list of neighborhoods.
 3. Compares each hotel’s price with a type’s average using a dictionary.

-Task 5: Fixing Data Quality
+Task 5: Fixing Data
 1. Identifies numeric and categorical columns.
 2. Converts incorrect data types.
 3. Fills missing numeric values with the mean.